ColumbiaRoad/react-tech-corner/README.md

 Don't worry if this seems difficult at first glance!
 You're not expected to complete all of this, and there will be some React experts on hand to help out if you get stuck.

-### CHALLENGE TASK
+## CHALLENGE TASK

-N.B - This task is intended for people who already have some experience with React and wan to be pushed a little.
+N.B - This task is intended for people who already have some experience with React and want to be pushed a little.
 You're not expected to reach this point if you're looking at React for the first time.

 [React DnD](https://react-dnd.github.io/react-dnd/) is a handy set of React higher order components that allow you to build drag and drop interfaces.
 We have included a couple of image assets named `trump-face.png` and `trump-mouth.png` (I hope you can see where we're going with this... 😄).